spocon/spocon/README.md

 ## Configuration

-Raspotify should work out of the box and should be discoverable by Spotify Connect on your local network, however you can configure it by editing `/opt/raspotify/conf.properties` which passes arguments to [librespot-java](https://github.com/librespot-org/librespot-java).
+SpoCon should work out of the box and should be discoverable by Spotify Connect on your local network, however you can configure it by editing `/opt/spocon/conf.properties` which passes arguments to [librespot-java](https://github.com/librespot-org/librespot-java).

 ```